Motorway Services Online

 Taverna gave each of the two buildings at Birch a long roof, which stretched to the ground, much like Woolley Edge.
 Inside, the tall roof had a beamed ceiling with differing levels and high skylights throwing light inside.
 The architect of these unusual buildings was Challen, Floyd, Slaski and Todd; the contractor was Shepherd.
 Esso called it "the best of its kind to date".

-The large café had an area for lorries designated within it.
+The large café had a very low roof, and within the seating was a designated area for lorry drivers.
 Six machines sold tea for 5p and coffee for 7p.
 The glass footbridge wasn't directly connected to either building, though this would change when the buildings were extended.

 The service area opened on 18 December 1972.
 While it was being finished, it was signed as a "works unit".
 Westbound customers had to use the footbridge as this restaurant wasn't ready until 1 January 1973.
 200 jobs were created.